suncoast-devs/handbook/lessons/full-stack-build-an-app/13-create-reviews.md

 <form onSubmit={handleNewReviewSubmit}>
 ```

-If you use the app at this point you can put in a new review and submit it.
+If you use the app at this point, you can put in a new review and submit it.
-Doing so will submit the review but you'll have to manually refresh the page to
+Doing so will submit the review, but you'll have to refresh the page to see the
-see the change.
+change.

 Then we will move `fetchRestaurant` from outside of the `useEffect` method so
 both the `useEffect` and `handleNewReviewSubmit` can access it.